DaoCalendar/AwesomeJavaFX/README.md

 - [PDFsam Basic](https://pdfsam.org/) - PDFsam Basic is an opensource JavaFX application to merge, split, extract pages, rotate and mix PDF files.
 - [SkedPal](https://www.skedpal.com/) - SkedPal™ combines the best elements of creativity and structure to optimize your time and productivity.
 - [VocabHunter](https://vocabhunter.github.io/) - VocabHunter is a system to help learners of foreign languages.
+- [Menagerie](https://github.com/iguanastin/menagerie)Menagerie is a tag style organization tool built to be a better, highly responsive alternative to organizing local media files in directory hierarchies.
 - [XR3Player](https://github.com/goxr3plus/XR3Player) - XR3Player is an opensource Java/JavaFX Media Player, WebBrowser, Media File Organizer, aiming to be something more than a Media Player.

 ----